Trekkers during Everest Base Camp Trek

 19. Look forward to the fantastic suspension bridges

 Suspension or hanging bridges are solid and steady.
-You need not be nervous because of the suspension bridge.
+You need not be nervous about the suspension bridge.
 Before crossing the bridges, be sure whether or not heavily loaded porters are coming from your opponent.
 Stay some time on the edge of the bridge if there are wide-loaded porters.
 You can enjoy the prayer flags and Khadas threaded up along the bridge.

 20. Be sensitive to altitude sickness symptoms